jaykerkar0405/SvelteVerse/README.md

 # SvelteVerse

-A simple and growing collection of plug-and-play SvelteKit components and integrations — including UI elements, real-time features, OCR, and more.
+A simple and growing collection of plug-and-play SvelteKit components and integrations.

 ---